Printing Specification: The Unsung Hero of Residential Construction

 Why Printing Specifications Still Matter in an AI World

-• Trade partners rely on printed elevations to prevent device glare and battery drain in dusty conditions
+- Trade partners rely on printed elevations to avoid device glare and battery drain.

-Even with CountBricks voice-driven takeoffs generating real-time digital files, the final mile frequently involves ink, paper and clipboards.
-A robust printing specification prevents scale mismatches, faded line weights and missing legends that can trigger costly rework.
+Even with advanced digital tools, the final mile often involves ink and paper.
+A robust printing specification prevents scale mismatches and other issues that can lead to rework.

 The CountBricks Printing Specification Workflow

-1. Speak your scope: Superintendents open the CountBricks mobile app and dictate material quantities, assemblies and room dimensions while walking the foundation.
+- Speak your scope: Superintendents use the CountBricks app to dictate material quantities and dimensions.

-2. AI converts data: Natural-language inputs become structured tasks, cost codes and drawing markups in seconds.
+- AI converts data: Inputs become structured tasks and drawing markups.

 Key Elements to Include in Your Print Spec

-• Title block details: Project name, drawing number, revision date and CountBricks QR version code
+- Title block details: Project name, drawing number, and revision date.

-• Legend and abbreviations: Prevent trade-specific shorthand from confusing new subcontractors
+- Legend and abbreviations: Prevent confusion with trade-specific shorthand.

 Common Pitfalls and How CountBricks Avoids Them